Two-lane expressway: Ireland

 In the Republic of Ireland, the term wide two-lane is used by the National Roads Authority.
 In policy documents, the designation WS2 is used, which is also used in the UK for a wide single carriageway.
 Most wide two-lane roads are wide enough that a vehicle may overtake another without crossing the center line if the vehicle in front pulls into the hard shoulder (the carriageway including hard shoulders is 15–17 meters wide).
 Many future Irish road schemes will use 2+1 roads or 2+2 roads, as opposed to wide two-lane, which may better suit lower capacities than does 2+1.

 Texas

 In Texas, a two-lane highway that has an alternating passing lane is called a Super 2, but it is actually a 2+1 road.
 Chisholm Trail Parkway is a Super 2 located south of Fort Worth in the southern segment of the route, though there are future plans to extend the lanes to 2 lanes on each side.

 Ontario

 The Southwest Bypass of Sudbury, in the Province of Ontario is currently at Super 2 standards.
 There is one interchange and four at-grade, unsignalized intersections along an 11.3 km stretch of 2-lane highway; between being divided at interchanges on either end.
-While plans have existed since the 1967 "Planning Study for the Sudbury Southwest By-Pass", there is currently not funding in place to twin the bypass to a full 4-lane expressway.
+While plans have existed since the 1967 "Planning Study for the Sudbury Southwest By-Pass", there is presently no funding in place to twin the bypass to a 4-lane expressway, nor a full freeway.